 The Delaware County Office of Geographic Information created the Box!
 Box!
 Interactive Map to assist applicants with locating traffic control boxes that qualify for the program.
 City-owned boxes are the only eligible boxes for this program – they are coded in orange.
 Avoid falling in love with any of the red INDOT locations – those are not qualifying locations.
-And the large green dots indicate the six Priority Locations identified during the 2018 season.
-One priority location is still available in Heekin Park at the intersection of Memorial Drive and Hackley Street.
 The interactive map will help you determine whether a box near you is available!

 A design template sample for each type of control box is provided to assist in the visualization of the proposal.
 A design template must be submitted as part of the full application.

 We encourage artists to visit their desired locations to assess the spatial and environmental needs specific to each individual traffic box.
 Take note of parking, distance to restroom facilities, and any environmental conditions like sun/shade that might present a challenge.